ChatHub19/ChatHub/README.md

 The ChatHub project is a web application based on Discord with already known features.

 ## Features
-* Chatting with friends in private or in groups with Accounts / Admin
+* Chatting with other
-* Call friends
+* Call stranger
 * More features are tbd

 ## Team members